 - Large Mixing Bowl

-Mix 2 parts of sodium bicarbonate to 1 part citric acid into a large mixing bowl.
+Mix 2 parts of sodium bicarbonate to 1 part citric acid in a large mixing bowl.
 It’s good practice to set aside some extra in a separate bowl in case you add too much water.

 Adding colour and fragrance to your mixture

 In a separate bowl, mix your liquids.
-We recommend no more than 20ml per 1KG of mixture of fragrance oil, a few drops of colour will be enough to begin withIn a separate bowl, mix your liquids.
+We recommend no more than 20ml per 1KG of a mixture of fragrance oil, a few drops of colour will be enough to begin within a separate bowl, mix your liquids.
 We recommend no more than 20ml per 1KG of mixture of fragrance oil, a few drops of colour will be enough to begin with.
 Make sure there isn’t too much liquid, or your dry mixture will just fizz..
 Make sure there isn’t too much liquid, or your dry mixture will just fizz.
-Once thoroughly mixed, slowly add your water-based, be careful not to add too much so your mixture doesn’t get too wet, please note it is difficult to get deep colours such as purple or pink, so try not to overdo it.
-Your colour will foam a little and “ball up” when you try to blend it in, we recommend to squash the little balls against the side of the bowl with the back of a spoon and continue mixing to evenly distribute the colour.
+Once thoroughly mixed, slowly add your water-based, and be careful not to add too much so your mixture doesn’t get too wet, please note it is difficult to get deep colours such as purple or pink, so try not to overdo it.
+Your colour will foam a little and “ball up” when you try to blend it in, we recommend squashing the little balls against the side of the bowl with the back of a spoon and continuing mixing to evenly distribute the colour.

 - Prepare for packing into moulds

 Once you are happy with the bath bomb mixture consistency, spoon the mixture into the moulds and pack tightly until both cavities are overfilled.
 Carefully push the two halves together and squeeze firmly.
 Remove the top half - place a sheet of cellophane in your palm and turn the unmoulded half onto your palm.
 You should then be able to easily remove the other half of the mould.
 Place the bomb gently on a clean dry surface, and leave to dry overnight.
 Your bath bombs are now ready to use!
-Repeat the process with different colours, fragrances or try layering your different coloured mixtures for a great looking bath bomb.
-Try adding vegetable oils & butters for moisturising, SLS for extra bubbles, dried rose petals or even glitters to really enhance the look and performance your bath bombs.
+Repeat the process with different colours, and fragrances or try layering your different coloured mixtures for a great-looking bath bomb.
+Try adding vegetable oils & butter for moisturising, SLS for extra bubbles, dried rose petals or even glitters to really enhance the look and performance your bath bombs.

 The finished result